alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-method.md

 sidebar_position: 30
 ---

 In alova, each request corresponds to a method instance, which describes the URL, request headers, request parameters, and request behavior parameters of a request.
-It is a PromiseLike instance, so you can use `await alovaInstance.Get` to trigger the request.
+It is a PromiseLike instance, so you can use `await alovaInstance.Get(...)` to trigger the request.

 Next, let’s take a look at the request type.